schtaler/My-Repository/readme.md

 # My portfolio
 This my portfolio
-thi si a test portfolio
+thi is a test portfolio